Tymewalk/Hiss/docs/index.md

 So just be careful with what you do and you'll be fine.

 # Credits
 Scratch is property of The Lifelong Kindergarten Group.
 The Slither devs are not affiliated with the LLK, nor do they own Scratch.
-Slither is in no way associated with the LLK.
+Slither is in no way associated with, and is not a product of, the LLK.